 triggered the shutdown of all three working reactors.
 The control rods were applied and

-the full heat reduced to the decay heat.
+the full heat reduced to the residual heat.
 The

 tsunami caused the station blackout by disconnecting the station from the grid